 Born 1957 in London, Alex Lowery studied at Bath Academy, Sir John Cass School of Art and the Central School of Art in London.
 He has painted and shown regularly in Dorset and London since 1994.
 He exhibitied for many years with Art First in London and has shown at the Estorick Collection and at Browse and Darby.
 His work is in many distinguished private collections as well as the Dorset County Hospital Art Collection, Great Ormond Street Hospital, St George’s Hospital Tooting and the Fidelity International Art Collection.
 He lives in Charmouth with the artist Vanessa Gardiner.

-STILL LIGHT and CAST LIGHT, two 16 page booklets of Alex Lowery’s recent solo shows at Sladers Yard, are each available from the gallery at £5 plus £1 p&p.
+LAND USE, STILL LIGHT and CAST LIGHT, 16-page booklets of Alex Lowery’s recent solo shows at Sladers Yard, are each available from the gallery at £5 plus £1 p&p.

 Alex Lowery’s new paintings are shown below and are available to buy or reserve now.
 Please contact the gallery on email@example.com or telephone: 00 44 (0)1308 459511 if you would like to enquire about a painting.
 Please click on an image to see them all better.
 Alex Lowery’s paintings are presented on canvases made of canvas or linen stretched on a wooden former unframed and hung tight against the wall.